Storytelling and Story Acting in Early Years

 Vivian Gussin Paley's original works provide essential background on the basic storytelling and story acting curriculum that inspired this approach.
 These include The Boy Who Would Be a Helicopter (1990) and Wally's Stories (1981).

-In classroom practise, this framework transforms how teachers structure story acting sessions.
+In classroom practice, this framework transforms how teachers structure story acting sessions.
 Rather than focusing solely on the child telling their story, practitioners consciously rotate roles to ensure balanced participation.
 For example, when Amelia tells her story about a princess who turns into a butterfly, she chooses classmates to play each character.

 Those not acting form an attentive audience, learning to wait their turn whilst actively engaging with the performance.
 This systematic rotation means that over a week, every child experiences being creator, performer, and supportive observer.